Emotional Aspects of Diabetes In Elderly People

 4.Excessive weight loss or anorexia

 Age-related physical changes can affect both diabetes and depression.
-Physical capacity declines because of decreases in muscle mass, aerobic capacity, visual and auditory problems, bone strength, and joint flexibility, all contributing to physical, functional, and cognitive decline.
-These changes can be more pronounced in patients who have diabetes.
+These changes can be more pronounced in people who have diabetes.

 The impact of hypoglycemia is also often greater for the elderly.
-They are more prone to hypoglycemic episodes resulting from taking multiple medications and the increased potential for drug interactions; metabolic changes that can affect the processing of oral diabetes drugs; hormonal changes that make it harder for them to identify when their blood glucose is too low; and appetite changes that result in missed meals.
+They are more prone to hypoglycemic episodes resulting from taking multiple medications and the increased potential for drug interactions and appetite changes that result in missed meals.

 Thus, in many different ways, diabetes may become more difficult to manage for elderly people who are also depressed, and depression may become more difficult to resolve in those who have diabetes.